-This combinessence enables us to step into the larger parts of ourselves, where:

-There are no limits.
+This combinessence enables us to step into the larger parts of ourselves, where: Writings may be used during religious services, provided that the individual authors and West End Synagogue are cited.
+Any other usage requires permission from the authors, who may be contacted through West End There are no limits.
 Barriers are non-existent.
 Possibilities are open.
 Courage abounds.
 Will is engaged.
 And life flows.

 WAKE UP!
 Malchuyot.
 Kingship.
 The divine.
 The call must come from within.
 Time is short.
-Today the shofar is silent.
-Will you be silent too?
-Will you remain asleep?

-Stacey Adkins

-At Shabbat service we pray to God, our king.
+Today the shofar At Shabbat service we pray to God, our king.
 We chant the Shma, sing the Misheberach, reach out to touch the Torah.
 During Rosh Hashanah we chant the soulful Avinu Malkeinu, asking for compassion and forgiveness, to be sealed for another year.
 With these prayers we reaffirm our faith, our allegiance to God.
 Does this fit in with the scientific approach to the world that I accept?
 Perhaps there is some contradiction but why can't the two coexist?
 The scientific appeals to my intellect.
 The rituals go beyond, to my feelings -- they're in my DNA -- they are part of my Jewish history.
 I say these penetrating prayers - and I mean them - because I do believe there is some force that creates and gives purpose to our being and to the world.
 Perhaps God is that universal force, a force of nature that produces much of the natural beauty around us, and that may grant forgiveness.
 I would like to think that God hears my personal prayers whether said during services or silently in my mind.
 And when something good happens, especially if I have prayed for it, I say "Thank God," and hope that is heard as well.
 Should I change my means of communication? perhaps email or tweet?
 Of course not - no more than would I want us to change from using the shofar as our means of communicating very special messages.
 It is ancient but the shofar works - it holds the same spiritual meaning as it did centuries ago.
 So, too, does the concept of God our King hold special meaning.
 If it is merely emotional and spiritual, for me that is enough.
 May we all continue to evolve and perhaps even create new traditions, but mainly continue to find comfort in the memories and existing traditions that are the link to our heritage.
 L'shana tovah.

-Edith Ewenstein

-MALCHUYOT IN THE BEGINNING

-In the beginning.....there was Plato.

-The beginning of the subversive thought,

-"Am I seeing things the way they really are?"
+Edith Ewenstein Writings may be used during religious services, provided that the individual authors and West End Synagogue are 84 cited.
+Any other usage requires permission from the authors, who may be contacted through West End MALCHUYOT IN THE BEGINNING In the beginning.....there was Plato.
+The beginning of the subversive thought, "Am I seeing things the way they really are?"
 Who wants to linger even for a moment in a state of false consciousness.